NAS Ultimate Guide: What is NAS, Types & How to Choose

 What is RAID?

 RAID refers to the use of multiple hard disk drives to store the same data for backup in different places.
 To ensure data security, the array can continue to run when there is hard disk drive failure.
+Click here to learn more about the RAID blogging guide.

 DIY NAS